A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Introduction

-\begin{remark} The "if" direction in both statements of Theorem \ref{main_thm} is straightforward.
-In fact, any constant vorticity flow is a solution to both the Euler system \eqref{steady_Euler} and the Navier-Stokes system \eqref{steady_NS}.
+\begin{remark} The "if" parts in both Part \ref{thm_A} and Part \ref{thm_C} are straightforward.
+In fact, any flow with constant vorticity is a solution to both the Euler system \eqref{steady_Euler} and the Navier-Stokes system \eqref{steady_NS}.
 In a strip, any Euler flow of the form $\bv=(c_0+c_1x_2+c_2x_2^2,0)$ is the limit of the Navier-Stokes solutions $\bv^\nu=\bv$, $P^\nu=2\nu c_2 x_1$. \end{remark}

+\begin{remark} The boundary condition \eqref{zero_flux_bdd} is necessary and sufficient for the existence of a stream function for $\bv^\nu$ in a multiply connected domain, whereas \eqref{zero_flux_strip} is necessary and sufficient for the periodic velocity $\bv^\nu$ to admit a periodic stream function in the strip.
+It goes without saying that \eqref{zero_flux_bdd} and \eqref{zero_flux_strip} are implied by the slip boundary condition \eqref{slip boundary condition}.
+However, neither the zero-flux boundary condition for a bounded connected domain nor the slip boundary condition in a periodic strip alone can imply that $\bv^\nu$ has a closed streamline. \end{remark}

+\begin{remark} That $\bv^\nu$ converges to $\bv$ only on compact subsets of $\Omega$ is a reasonable assumption under which a Prandtl boundary layer may appear.
+Indeed, when $\Omega$ is a disk or a periodic strip, there exists a sequence of solutions to \eqref{steady_NS} satisfying the slip boundary condition (hence \eqref{zero_flux_bdd} or \eqref{zero_flux_strip}) and featuring strong boundary layers, which converges to Couette flow at least in $L^\infty_{\textup{loc}}\cap H^1_{\textup{loc}}$ (see \cite{FCLT_CMP_2023,FPZ_arXiv_2023}). \end{remark}

+\begin{remark} More steady Euler solutions could be selected as vanishing viscosity limits if we modify Definition \ref{defn_vvl}.
+First, this becomes possible when an external force of the form $\bbf^\nu=\nu \bbf$ (with fixed $\bbf$) is applied to the viscous flow; insightful theoretical and numerical results can be found in \cite{OS_JIAM_1993,Okamoto_JDDE_1996,KO_AML_2023,FCLT_AIM_2024} and the references therein.
+However, Parts \ref{thm_A} and \ref{thm_C} still hold if the external force satisfies $\bbf^\nu=o(\nu)$ (as $\nu\rightarrow0^+$) (see Propositions \ref{prop_A} and \ref{prop_B}).
+Second, a broader class of Euler solutions may be selected if the regularity required in Definition \ref{defn_vvl} is relaxed (see, e.g., \cite{Okamoto_JDDE_1996,KO_AML_2023}).
+This issue is also intimately related to the 2D Leray's problem, whose resolution relies on the analysis of $H^1$-weak solutions to the Euler system that arise as blow-up limits of a scaled Navier–Stokes system in bounded domains \cite{KPR_Annals_2015}. \end{remark}